The Jordan Valley

 Matthew 13:57

 They looked at him outwardly, His family, His profession and failed to look at the message He was delivering.
-Not only that, they took offense at Him.
+Not only that, they took offence at Him.
 Why would they do that?
 Because they had hardened their hearts so much that they had no faith and no matter what He did, they wouldn’t believe Him.

 Jesus could not perform any miracles there due to the lack of faith of the people.
-These people never accepted Jesus neither did they have the desire to know what He was saying before rejecting Him.
+These people never accepted Jesus nor did they have the desire to know what He was saying before rejecting Him.
 Are we also like these people to reject God without even tasting His love?